sajjadGG/book-python/numerical-analysis/numpy.rst

 :About:
     * Filename: ``numpy-matrix-mul.py``
-    * Linii kodu do napisania: około 2 linii
+    * Lines of code to write: 2 lines
     * Estimated time of completion: 5 min

 Sum of inner matrix